January 16, 2010

 ONA Bag

 These bags were highly recommended by a reader.
 I haven’t had a chance to see one in person, but from the looks of the photos, they are finely made from real leather with a pretty fabric interior.
 Looks like this bag would be practical to carry all your gear to a shoot and also has room for an iPad if you wanted to use it for a slideshow or ordering session.
-The bags run $329 and are available on the company website.
-You can also purchase the black version for only $269 through Amazon.com.
+The bags are available with free shipping from Adorama.
+They are also available through Amazon.com.

 update 2/2011